DillClaw Resolver (Published Specification)

 4.4 Query Constraints

-- Wildcards may not appear in the first path component (the domain segment)
+- Wildcards MUST NOT appear in the first path component (the domain segment)

-- A query may contain at most two wildcards
+- A query MUST contain at most two wildcards

 - Double-star (